omchouhan-0104/learning-management-system/README.md

-# 🎓 EduLearn LMS — Learning Management System
+#  EduLearn LMS — Learning Management System

-A full-featured Learning Management System built with **core Django only** (no DRF, no third-party auth packages).
-Every major Django topic is covered.
+A full-featured Learning Management System built with core Django

 ---

-## 📋 Django Topics Covered
+## Django Topics Covered

 | Topic | Where Used |
 |---|---|